New Speed Limits

-The Border Reivers in Cross Stitch - a new village project completed
+The Border Reivers in Cross Stitch

-Some of you will remember that Smailholm Stitchers created two panels of the Great Tapestry of Scotland, the Border Reivers and the Modern Kilt (see Village Ventures).
+Some of you will know that Smailholm Stitchers created two panels of the Great Tapestry of Scotland, the Border Reivers and the Modern Kilt (see Village Ventures).
 Our group of twelve included one of the few men involved in the tapestry.
 Derrick Jowett’s special talent is cross stitch and when we’d finished the tapestry, Derrick had the inspired thought that he could recreate the Border Reivers in cross stitch, with a view to it being a present for his wife initially but ultimately for it to hang on the wall in the village hall, a memento of the village’s involvement with the Great Tapestry.

 Derrick was fortunate that another of our group, Sally Scott Aiton, is the owner of a very prestigious cross stitch company, Cobweb Designs (https://www.cobweb-needlework.com) .
 Sally supplies the National Trust, Historic Scotland and other very famous historic buildings abroad, such as Versailles in France and the Alhambra and the Prada in Spain, so she was perfectly placed, and – more importantly – willing to use her design skills to translate our Border Reiver panel into a cross stitch chart.
 Derrick made an excellent start to the project, demonstrating his usual high standard, but ill health forced him to accept that finishing it would be a challenge too far.
 So he asked the tapestry group if they would finish the work, and without hesitation everyone said yes!